metaseed/pwsh/doc/tips.md

 https://github.com/kelleyma49/PSFzf
 c-t:

-# to show verbose for all sub function calls
+# to show verbose for all sub function calls in module
  $VerbosePreference = 'Continue'